material-motion/material-motion/concepts/patterns.md

 ### The Execution of Motion

-**Execution** is the fulfillment of an Goal.
+**Execution** is the fulfillment of an Plan.

-How Execution occurs is less important than that it fulfills its Goals.
+How Execution occurs is less important than that it fulfills its Plans.

-For example, an Goal of "fade in" could reasonably be fulfilled by a system animation system.
-The same Goal could also be fulfilled by a custom interpolation function.
-The Goal doesn't know or care how it's fulfilled - that's the Execution's discretion.
+For example, an Plan of "fade in" could reasonably be fulfilled by a system animation system.
+The same Plan could also be fulfilled by a custom interpolation function.
+The Plan doesn't know or care how it's fulfilled - that's the Execution's discretion.

 Good Executions will consider the runtime performance of their execution.
 The former Execution may be more performant if the opaque system is more closely built into the platform.
 The latter Execution may be less performant if it means the Execution must be executed on the main thread.